Cuyahoga Community College

 michelle.nicopolis@tri-c.edu

-Stacey S. Souther is associate professor of psychology at the Eastern Campus of Cuyahoga Community College.
-Professor Souther earned her masters degree in developmental psychology at The University of Toledo and undergraduate degrees in biology and psychology from Heidelberg University.
+Stacey S. Souther is a professor of psychology at the Eastern Campus of Cuyahoga Community College.
+She earned her master's degree in developmental psychology at The University of Toledo and undergraduate degrees in biology and psychology from Heidelberg University.
 She has been teaching psychology at Tri-C since 2004, including General Psychology, Abnormal Psychology, Child Growth and Development, Adolescent Psychology, Honors Child Growth and Development, and the First Year Success Seminar.
-Previously, she taught psychology at Heidelberg University, University of Toledo, and Owens Community College.
+Previously, she taught psychology at Heidelberg University, The University of Toledo and Owens Community College.
 Her areas of expertise are in cognitive development in infants and children, specifically language and perceptual skills.

-Prof. Souther is actively engaged in a number of initiatives at Tri-C including serving as the psychology coordinator and faculty development coordinator at the Eastern Campus, serving on a number of Faculty Senate committees, and facilitating the Dynamic Teaching Faculty Learning Community.
-Prof. Souther is an ambassador and conference reviewer for the Lilly Conferences on College and University Teaching, co-chair for the 2020 Ohio Association of Two-Year Colleges Conference, member and chair-elect for the SAGE Teaching Innovations & Professional Development Award Selection Committee, and belongs to the Society for the Teaching of Psychology, a division of the American Psychological Association.
+Souther is actively engaged in a number of initiatives at Tri-C, including as the eastern campus psychology coordinator and the collegewide faculty development coordinator, serving on a number of College committees.
+She is an ambassador and conference reviewer for the Lilly Conferences on College and University Teaching, a board member for the Ohio Association of Two-Year Colleges Conference, member and president-elect for the Ohio Chapter of the National Organization of Student Success, and belongs to the Society for the Teaching of Psychology, a division of the American Psychological Association.

 ESS 2322